mohitjain/mohitjain/_posts/2012-10-26-complete-guide-to-setup-a-rails-server.md

 {% endhighlight %}
 ** Typical Apache settings example for your apache config file.**

-21. If you don’t have domain name yet then you can run your application on IP only.
+21. If you don’t have a domain name yet, then you can run your application on IP only.

 {% highlight ruby %}